Toddlers Vs. Teenagers…Are they so different?

 –Toddlers need structure in their days.

 This helps them to learn and feel safe.
-A couple of good rules and consistency on your part with a pair of vigilant eyes at times, and you are good to go.
+A couple of good rules and consistency on your part with a pair of vigilant eyes at all times, and you are good to go.

 –Teenagers also need structure in their days.